assetto-corsa-web/acweb/README.md

     // ...
 ```

-The files can be found within the config directory.
+The files can be found within the configs directory.
 To modify them using Docker, mount a volume to /config and copy the original files into it, then modify them.

 ## Contribute